2024 Solar Incentives Guide for Titusville, FL - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the ITC (now referred to as the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
-For solar systems installed between January 1, 2022, and December 31, 2032, homeowners may be eligible for a credit for 30% of the total cost.
-This percentage will decrease annually after 2032 until the Clean Energy Credit expires in 2035.
+The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+For solar system installations that begin after January 1, 2022, and are completed by the end of 2032, homeowners may be eligible for a credit for 30% of the total cost.
+The percentage will then decrease annually until the Clean Energy Credit expires in 2035.
 Beginning in 2023, it will also be easier to qualify for credits for energy storage systems with the new act.

 Click here to learn more about the new Inflation Reduction Act.
 Your local Titusville solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it may apply to you.